I was recently asked the following question about Sitebulb on Twitter:

 Sitebulb is designed with this task in mind:

 You can either put this together using your own existing templates and methodology... or you can take advantage of Sitebulb's built-in PDF reporting.

 At the click of a button, produce a completely white-label PDF report that can be customised for different use cases.

 So what we've actually built is a product that doesn't simply crawl your website and spit out the data for you to analyse yourself.
 It will do a ton of the analysis for you.
 It would be much more accurate to call Sitebulb a 'website auditor' than a 'crawler.'

-This point really sums up Sitebulb, as one of our beta testers picked up on:
+This point really sums up Sitebulb, as one of customers picked up on: